FilinSep/rbthon/README.md

 # rbthon
-Roblox User API Module written on Python!
+Easy roblox user API Module written on Python!

+Work more comfortably with important apis for Users!

 USED LIBS:
 *bs4*